darius-daniel/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 7-puts_half - a function that prints half of a string, followed by a new line.

 8-print_array.c - a function that prints n elements of an array of integers, followed by a new line.

+9-strcpy.c - function that copies the string pointed to by src, to buffer pointed to dest.